 Abstract: My research project aims to provide an overview on the current situation of e-book lending services in Hungarian libraries.
 The specific objective of the service is to provide individual copies of current books from an existing stock for temporary read, even if they are under copyright.
 This need is generated by the mass appearance of e-books and e-book readers in libraries.
 However, it is difficult to suit this requirement because of different interests of the authors, publishers and librarians.
-My academic and practical librarian experience suggest - as far as the library use and library visits are concerned - that it should be paid more attention to the emergence of electronic books lending services in libraries.
-In my research I compared the practices in some libraries how to operate the e-book lending.
+My academic and practical librarian experience suggest - as far as the library use and library visits are concerned - that it should be paid more attention to the emergence of electronic books lending.
 The paper targets the following research questions: What problems are emerged?
 What kinds of solutions can be drawn up?
 How these models are tried to be achieved?
 My results show that some Hungarian libraries try to develop a business model for ensuring possibilities to users to borrow e-books (content), but there is not a solution which can be useful, cheap, practical and good for everyone in practice.
 Libraries still can't agree with publishers on many important questions like copyright of digital content or legal deposit.